StarAmy/BreedingOverhaul/README.md

 Breeding Live-Birth Animals In-Game (assuming you use default configuration for the pregnancydata file):

-                1. Obtain DNA for the correct species - you can buy DNA from Marnie, or process your male animal's unique drops into it at the recycling machine.
+                1. Obtain DNA for the correct species - you can buy DNA from Marnie, or process your male animal's unique drops into it at the genetic extractor.
                 2. Use the DNA in the Animal Husbandry Mod insemination syringe instead of the vanilla drops (milk, etc).
                 3. Wait for your animal to be born through the normal Animal Husbandry Mod process (now it has a chance to be born male, too).